 Box 2b.
-Taxable Amount not Determined
+Taxable amount not determined

 Enter an "X" in this box only if you are unable to reasonably obtain the data needed to compute the taxable amount.
-If you check this box, leave box 2a blank; but see Traditional, SEP, or SIMPLE IRA, above.
+If you check this box, leave box 2a blank; but see Traditional, SEP, or SIMPLE IRA, on the previous page.
 Except for IRAs, make every effort to compute the taxable amount.

 Box 2b.
-Total Distribution
+Total distribution

 Enter an "X" in this box only if the payment shown in box 1 is a total distribution.
 A total distribution is one or more distributions within 1 tax year in which the entire balance of the account is distributed.
-If periodic or installment payments are made, mark this box in the year the final payment
+If periodic or installment payments are made, mark this box in the year the final payment is made.

 Box 3.
-Capital Gain (Included in Box 2a)
+Capital gain (included in box 2a)